ClarkeCodes/programmeerproject/PROCESS.md

 All continents on the line graph now work with the continent buttons.
 I also spent time on the layout, I added a main screen with an intro that will be the first thing you see when you open the website.
 I created new sketches for the final layout of the website.

 ![Website](doc/website_week4_1.png)![Website](doc/website_week4_12.png)![Website](doc/website_week4_13.png)![Website](doc/website_week4_14.png)

+## day 2

+I finally fixed the bug in the line graph, where the lines would stay black after a new line was clicked.
+I also added some changes to the layout and my code, and started on the report.